sainnhe/dotfiles/README.md

 ## Tips

-- Don't forget to install nerd font for your terminal emulater.
+- Don't forget to install nerd font for your terminal emulator.
 - Execute `tmuxinit` in zsh to start a tmux session.
 - Press Ctrl-Space twice to launch tmux-fzf which can help you better manage tmux environment.
 - Execute `colorscheme` in zsh to switch color schemes.